brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ```
 :::

-That way this works is that `i18n::translate` registers the string so that it can be looked up by locale, where each locale will then both define the appropriate translations and plurals.
+The way this works is that `i18n::translate` registers the string so that it can be looked up by locale, where each locale will then both define the appropriate translations and plurals.
 For instance, the Polish file looks like this:

 ::: std
 ```